 By 1960, Miller’s son, Gilbert Miller, known by many as Pink, was running Kalispell Lumber Company.
 The Flathead Valley’s wood products industry languished under difficult economic conditions.
 Lumber prices fell at the same time nationwide housing starts dropped nearly 20 percent from two years prior.

 By now a veteran lumberman, Miller painted a bleak picture in a story in the Daily Inter Lake in January 1961.

 “I don’t have any outlook,” he said.
 “My crystal ball is broken.”

 Later that year, on Sept.
 29, 1961, Miller, in his 70s, announced the closure of the Kalispell Lumber Co. mill.
 Kalispell city councilors and chamber of commerce leaders had negotiated with Miller in an effort to prevent the shutdown but to no avail.
 Miller began selling the equipment on site and eventually listed the property.
 The closure led to more than 25 layoffs at the same time the Rocky Mountain Timber Company in Columbia Falls and FK and L mill in Martin City laid off employees due to the soft market.

 New businesses replaced parts of the old lumber company, including a lineup of storage sheds to the south where the log yard once sat and a grocery store to the west along Meridian.
-The Wright family purchased part of the property along Eighth Avenue West North along Idaho Street and for decades operated the lumber yard and a hardware store, keeping intact what has been a lasting relic of Pink Miller and the early days of Kalispell.
+The Wright family purchased part of the property along Eighth Avenue West North along Idaho Street and for decades operated the lumber yard and a hardware store, keeping intact what has been a lasting relic of the Millers and the early days of Kalispell.
 After closing Wright’s Kalispell Lumber, Brad Wright sought ways to preserve the building.
 And now, through the Davis’, its legacy will live on.